Chase Claypool Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Matchup vs. Chicago

-- The 252.8 passing yards the Bears yield per game makes them the NFL's 12th-ranked pass defense this season.
+- The Bears have the NFL's 12th-ranked pass defense this season, yielding 252.8 yards per game through the air.

-- With 14 passing TDs allowed this year, the Bears defense is ranked 19th in the NFL.
+- The Bears have surrendered 14 touchdowns through the air (1.8 per game).
+They are 19th in the league in that category.

 Recent Performances

-- Against the Browns last week, Claypool was targeted five times and racked up 45 yards on four receptions.
+- In last week's game against the Browns, Claypool was targeted five times and recorded four catches for 45 yards.

-- Claypool has 11 catches on 18 targets for 192 yards and one touchdown during his last three games, averaging 64.0 yards per game.
+- Claypool has caught 11 passes on 18 targets for 192 yards and one touchdown over his last three games, averaging 64.0 yards per game.

 Claypool's Pittsburgh Teammates